xmos/lib_xua/module_dfu/doc/overview.rst

 - Revert device back to factory image
 - Automatic reboot of device on firmware upgrade

-You must use XMOS Development Tools version 10.4.1 (or later) with firmware interface.
+You must use XMOS Development Tools version 10.4.1 (or later).

-The DFU device on Windows requires the Theyscon USB Audio 2.0 Windows driver version 1.13.3.0 or later.
+The DFU device on Windows requires the Theyscon USB Audio 2.0 Windows driver version 1.13.3 or later.